School Meal Programs

 Menu Planner for School Meals —From USDA

-All required School Nutrition Program Sponsor and site menu documentation forms can be found and downloaded in the new Montana Agreement and Payments System (MAPS).
+All required School Nutrition Program (SNP) Sponsor and site menu documentation forms can be found and downloaded in the new Montana Agreement and Payments System (MAPS).

 Log In To MAPS